Welshy92/jacobs-tech-tips/docs/testing.md

 Large amount of whitespace below the form on the mobile view.
 Caused by the hidden lightbulb image.
 Changed the image size to 0 and added an upscale to the media query for it.

+Trying to commit a large video to the repository failed, and crashed my workspace.
+Video has been uploaded to youtube and is now embedded on the site.

 ### **Known Bugs**

 Nav bar becomes off-centered between mobile and desktop widths.
 Maybe and another breakpoint in the middle (tablet size?)